cowprotocol/docs/docs/solvers/in-depth-solver-specification/the-batch-auction-optimization-problem.md

 Suppose that there are $$\{1,2,...k\}$$ tokens.
 From a high-level perspective, we can define a user order as an _acceptance set_ $$S \subset \mathbb R^k$$ specifying the trades a user is willing to accept (where negative entries of a vector represent tokens sold, while positive entries represent tokens bought).
 So, for example, if $$k=2$$ and $$\begin{bmatrix} x \\-y \end{bmatrix}\in S$$ then a user is happy to receive _x_ units of token 1 in exchange for _y_ units of token 2 (note: this is all from the user's perspective and is therefore net of fees).

 Clearly,  $$\mathbb R^k_+ \subset S$$, that is, a user is always willing to accept an order in which they receive a positive amount of tokens without paying anything.
-Similarly, $$\mathbb R^k_{-} \cap S = 0$$ because no user would accept to pay tokens without receiving anything.
+Similarly, $$\mathbb R^k_\{-\} \cap S = 0$$ because no user would accept to pay tokens without receiving anything.
 The interesting elements of the acceptance set are, therefore, those with at least one positive entry and at least one negative entry.
 We also assume that $$0 \in S$$, that is, when submitting an order a user accepts that the order may not be filled.&#x20;

 To each order $$S$$ we may assign a _utility function_ $$U_S:S\rightarrow \mathbb R$$ specifying a numerical value to each trade in the acceptance set, to be interpreted as "how good" a trade is from the point of view of the user who submitted order _S_.
 By definition $$U_S(0)=0$$.